 Goal: All students feel safe at school and have the supports necessary to thrive.

-- decreased from the 2017 SY to the 2018 SY. - The exclusionary discipline rate declined for 62 of 223 (28 percent) school districts.
+- The average percentage of students experiencing at least one exclusionary disciplinary event decreased from the 2017 SY to the 2018 SY. - The exclusionary discipline rate declined for 62 of 223 (28 percent) school districts.

 However,